A User-driven Design Framework for Robotaxi: A USER-DRIVEN DESIGN FRAMEWORK FOR ROBOTAXIS

 \subsubsection{Driving Behavior Explainability}

-As discussed in Section \ref{PC-Transparency}, users regard explainability as a core requirement of robotaxi systems, consistent with prior research~\cite{kuznietsov2024explainable}.
-Effective \textit{driving behavior explainability} should not only include situation explanations for perception transparency, but also consider action–rationale explanations for decision transparency, anticipatory timing feedback for temporal predictability, and affective reassurance for emotional support.
-Importantly, explainability is not a case of ``more is better'', and users' needs and preferred modes of communication (e.g., emotional reassurance) vary considerably.
-Therefore, beyond conveying essential information (such as situation explanations during emergencies), explainability modules should support customization across multiple dimensions, including communication triggers (e.g., event-driven vs. user-initiated), communication strategies (e.g., affective support), and communication modalities (e.g., auditory vs. visual).
+As discussed in Sec. \ref{ED-Control and trust expectations}, users regarded explainability as a core requirement of robotaxi systems, consistent with prior research~\cite{kuznietsov2024explainable}.
+Effective \textit{driving behavior explainability} should consider situational explanations, such as action–rationale explanations for decision transparency, anticipatory timing feedback for temporal predictability, and affective reassurance for emotional support.
+Importantly, explainability is not a case of ``more is better'', and users' needs and preferred modes of communication (e.g., when to provide explanations and whether users need emotional reassurance) vary considerably.
+Therefore, beyond conveying essential information (such as situational explanations during emergencies), explainability modules should support customization across multiple dimensions, such as communication triggers (e.g., event-driven vs. user-initiated), communication strategies (e.g., affective support vs. informational support), and communication modalities (e.g., auditory vs. visual).